-Coalition Urges California Courts to Ensure Public Access to Records
+As Courts Close Doors, Media Presses for Access to Records and Hearings

 “We recognize the severe health crises we all face as a society and applaud your leadership in issuing the March 23 Statewide Order,” the First Amendment Coalition’s letter read.
 “At the same time, we need to recognize that important civil liberties and constitutional rights should not be unduly restricted.
 While courts are closing buildings, halting proceedings and holding some hearings telephonically, we are concerned members of the press and public will face insurmountable barriers to access judicial records and proceedings.”

-“The chief justice and the judicial council should remind the courts up and down the state that they need to make some kind of accommodation for public and press access.
-We don’t have secret court proceedings in this country,” said Glen Smith, litigation director for the FAC.
+Glen Smith, litigation director for the coalition said in an interview, “The chief justice and the judicial council should remind the courts up and down the state that they need to make some kind of accommodation for public and press access.
+We don’t have secret court proceedings in this country.”

 Most telephonic hearings are conducted through CourtCall, an expensive phone conference system primarily used by attorneys.
 CourtCall CEO Robert Alvarado said he would temporarily waive fees for reporters trying to call into courtrooms, but many courts have not publicized it as an option.